im-open/ghas-enablement/README.md

 ## Found an Issue?

-Create an issue, by going [here](https://github.com/NickLiffen/ghas-enablement/issues) and make it to `@nickliffen`.
-Key things to mention within your issue:
+If using this internally at WTW create an ITHD ticket and assign it to the Purple Team if not you can also go to [Issues](https://github.com/im-open/ghas-enablement/issues) and create one here.
+Be sure to include specific information like:

-- Windows, Linux, Codespaces or Mac
+- Windows, Linux, Mac
 - What version of NodeJS you are running.
 - Add any logs that appeared when you ran into the issue.

-## Want to Contribute?

-Great!
-Open an [issue](https://github.com/NickLiffen/ghas-enablement/issues), describe what feature you want to create and make sure to `@nickliffen`.